ChrisZieba/dodgercms/README.md

 ## Demo

 The [demo](http://dodgercms.com) is used to display the documentation for DodgerCMS.
 It displays the default layout and style of the front end.
-To see screen shots of the backend manager, please take a look [here](http://dodgercms.com/#screenshots).
+To see screenshots of the backend manager, please take a look [here](http://dodgercms.com/#screenshots).

 ## Features